Thorlabs/Insights_and_Applications/Tracking Solar Telescope/README.md

 - **solarTracking.py** - The actual program that communicates with the rotation stages and tracks the sun.
 This requires user specific settings that must be accurate to work correctly.

+	1) Whether the user want sot track the sun or moon
-	1) User's longitude
+	2) User's longitude
-	2) User's Latitude
+	3) User's Latitude
-	3) User's Time Zone (per pyts.all_timeszones)
+	4) User's Time Zone (per pyts.all_timeszones)
-	4) The serial numbers of the controllers for the Azimuth and Elevation axes
+	5) The serial numbers of the controllers for the Azimuth and Elevation axes

 </ul>